Emergent spatial patterns of coexistence in species-rich plant communities: Discussion and conclusions

 Let us emphasize that we have not explored niche effects, which are fundamental to explain interspecific competitions \cite{Chase2003}.
-For example, NT omits limiting resources or asymmetric interactions by making the radical assumption of species equivalence (limited dispersal and speciation alone have proven only partially to explain beta-diversity in tropical forests \cite{Condit2002}).
-In fact, the emergent modular structure reflects only intermittent spatial competition effects (i.e., correlations) and cannot explain bona fide biological interactions among species.
+In particular, niche effects as, e.g., competition for diverse limiting resources, response to environmental changes, (co-)evolution of pairs of species (e.g., predator-prey, host-parasite, etc.), among others, can naturally lead to modular interactions between species \cite{Cai2020,olesen2007}.
+However, NT omits limiting resources or asymmetric interactions by making the radical assumption of species equivalence (limited dispersal and speciation alone have proven only partially to explain beta-diversity in tropical forests \cite{Condit2002}).
+The emergent modular structure --despite its complexity-- reflects only intermittent spatial competition effects (i.e., correlations) changing over time, and cannot explain bona fide biological interactions among species.
 Indeed, without seeking to propose any claim of neutrality for actual data, we have chosen this approach just for the sake of simplicity, agreeing with the standard overview: \emph{“niche and neutral models are in reality two ends of a continuum with the truth most likely in the middle”} \cite{Chase2003}.
-Quenched and temporal disorder and more sophisticated competition mechanisms (e.g., amensalism and competition for resources) accounting for niche effects, habitat structure, and species differences will be analyzed in future work.
+Quenched and temporal disorder and more sophisticated competition mechanisms (e.g., amensalism and competition for resources) accounting for niche effects, habitat structure (e.g., the emergence of clustering in semi-arid ecosystems \cite{Scanlon2007}), and species differences will be analyzed in future work.

 However, even if the SENM studied here is exceedingly simple to be a realistic model of a complex ecological landscape, it can provide us with insight into the basic dynamical mechanisms needed to generate its complex dynamical features, paving the way to the long term goal of constructing a statistical-mechanics of rainforests.
 Furthermore, we propose a novel, powerful and easy-to-use method for building networks in multi-agent dynamic systems.
 We also believe that our approach can open the door to novel research lines in the context of bacterial communities or the spreading of opinion dynamics.